 Sugar Pot Beach

-Sugar Pot Beach is small, secluded and only a five-minute walk from Villa Serenity.
-Entrance is $2 and you can purchase food and drinks on the beach.
+Sugar Pot Beach is small, secluded, and only a five-minute walk from Villa Serenity.
+The entrance is $2, and you can purchase food and drinks on the beach.

 James Bond Beach

-One of our favorites is the famous James Bond Beach, which is an eight-minute drive from Villa Serenity.
-At this nostalgic movie location, you’ll find brightly-painted changing rooms, a water sports center, a bar and a restaurant, as well as a low entrance fee.
+One of our favorites is the famous James Bond Beach, an eight-minute drive from Villa Serenity.
+At this nostalgic movie location, you’ll find brightly-painted changing rooms, a water sports center, a bar, and a restaurant, as well as a low entrance fee.

 Good Hope Estate

 On this last trip, we went to several attractions.
-Our first full day on the island, we took the Chukka Cove transport to Good Hope in Trelawney.
-They picked us up at 7:45 a.m. right from the villa.
-We first went to Sandals in Ocho Rios, then Riu Resort and a few others.
+We first went to Sandals in Ocho Rios, Riu Resort, and others.
+On our first full day on the island, we took the Chukka Cove transport to Good Hope in Trelawney.
+They picked us up at 7:45 a.m., right from the Villa.

 After the last stop, the driver said we were about 30 minutes from Good Hope.
 We turned off the main road and headed towards the estate.
 This country road offered mesmerizing views of the pastures and mountainside.

 When we got to Good Hope, we met the staff at the attraction site.
 After a brief intro and procedural advisory on clothing and lockers, we got the appropriate bracelets for our chosen activities.